 1500 – 1513 : The first map showing an island where Mauritius is found dates from 1502.
 The Arab name next to the dot was either Dina Harobi or Dinarobin.
 The Portuguese “rediscover” the island and make frequent calls between 1507 and 1513.
 They name the group of islands consisting of Mauritius, Reunion and Rodrigues the Mascarenhas and name Mauritius Ilha do Cirne (Swan island) from the name of the ship sent out for its exploration.
 The Portuguese abandon the island afterwards.

 1598 : Dutch vessels sailing across the Indian ocean for the account of the Dutch East India Company, come across the island and find its location interesting.
-A fleet led by admirals Jacques Cornelius van Neck and Wybrandt van Warwyc diverted by their usual routes by a tropical storm see the island appearing ahead and decide to take shelter in the great bay located in the South-east of the island that they name de Warwyck after having named the island Mauritius in honour of Maurits Van Nassau, governor of the state of Orange in South-Africa.
+A fleet led by admirals Jacques Cornelius van Neck and Wybrandt van Warwyc diverted from their usual routes by a tropical storm see the island appearing ahead and decide to take shelter in the great bay located in the South-east of the island that they name de Warwyck after having named the island Mauritius in honour of Maurits Van Nassau, governor of the state of Orange in South-Africa.

 In their quest for the ideal port, the Dutch, French and British have long hesitated between de Warwyck and Moluksreede (the harbour of molluscs), later known as Port-Louis.